Texas

 Activity Note

-Getting on/off a motorcoach; driving about 70 miles, approximately 1.5 hours.
+Getting on/off a motorcoach; driving about 70 miles, approximately 1.5 hours riding time.
 Walking up to a mile, standing up to 2 hours at a time.
-Extent and duration of walking and other activities during free time according to personal choice.
+Walking and other free time activities according to personal choice.

 Breakfast: